Research and Budget

 Local Option funds were also used to improve public safety through hiring of additional firefighters as well as funding a mental health and mobile crisis program through the Des Moines Police Department.

 The financial reserve portion of the Local Option revenue is designed to guarantee that the City can continue to deliver on the priorities identified by Local Option voters.
-While we anticipate taking a hit on Local Option revenue for FY2021, reserves from this year will help protect the City’s continued investment in the priorities that Des Moines residents have asked for.
+Reserves from this year will help protect the City’s continued investment in the priorities that Des Moines residents have asked for.

 About the Research and Budget Office